samhsforrest-collab/UK-Embedded-Solar-2026/README.md

 ## Successes
 - 290 GSPs extracted, cleaned and aligned with weather data.
-- ~17 GWp of solar capacity available for evaluation.
+- ~17 GWp of solar capacity data available for evaluation.
-- 5 years of historical weather and solar data available for analysis.
+- 5 years of historical weather and solar data (17GWp) available for each of the 290 GSPs' locations.
 - 5 ML models trained and tested; winning model achieved ~80% explained variance (R²).

 ## Data cleaning adjustments